The World’s Weirdest and Most Exotic Fruits

 Scientific Name: Morinda citrifolia

-Common Names: noni fruit, Indian mulberry, mengkudu (Indonesia and Malaysia), apatot (Philippines), beach mulberry, cheese fruit
+Common Names: noni fruit, Indian mulberry, mengkudu (Indonesia and Malaysia), apatot (Philippines), beach mulberry, cheese fruit, vomit fruit

 The pimpled noni fruit may look strange, but modern health enthusiasts have dubbed it a superfruit.
 The fruits, leaves, and roots have curative properties and are used by many communities to treat ailments such as menstrual cramps, bowel problems, diabetes, liver disease, and urinary tract infection.